CancerCollaboratory/dockstore-ui/app/docs/docker_registries.md

 * Amazon ECR

 ## Registries with Custom Docker Paths
 Many Docker registries that you may be familiar with use standard paths.
 For example, Docker Hub uses `registry.hub.docker.com`.
 These are used to uniquely identify a registry.
-While standard paths may be a thing for major public registries, there are some registries which require a custom Docker registry path.
+While standard paths are common for major public registries, there are some registries which require a custom Docker registry path.

 This is common for services like Amazon ECR which allow users to create their own registries, instead of just using one big registry.
 Having your own registry makes it easy to restrict access to your Docker images.